 This relates to my previous point regarding the non-black box approach.
 ‘Interference’ might have a negative connotation, but it’s extremely important (and positive!) in this case.
 Do NOT let a data science algorithm control 100% of your decision making.

-Consider this example: your company used to sell quite successfully to SMBs but made a shift to focus only on Mid-Market and Enterprise.
+Consider this example: your company used to sell quite successfully to SMBs but made a shift to focus only on Mid-Market and Enterprise-size companies.
 A model that only looks at historic data will probably score SMBs highly — which does not resonate with your business goals.
 It’s key to choose a vendor that can allow you to introduce rules on top of the data science, to make sure your business objectives are met.

 Don’t compromise on the analytics aspect; there are probably trends in the data that you are not aware of, so make sure the vendor of choice is methodical in providing you with the proper insights.